-In the event of damage to any part of the equipment, you should inform the I.T.
-Service Desk immediately on extension 5705 (01283 595705).
+In the event of damage to any part of the equipment, you should inform the ICT Service Desk immediately on extension 5705 (01283 595705).

-In the event of theft or loss of the iPad, the user of the iPad should report the incident to the Police to obtain a crime reference\lost property number and then provide this information to the IT Service Desk on extension 5705 (01283 595705).
+In the event of theft or loss of ICT equipment the Member must report the incident to the Police to obtain a crime reference\lost property number and then provide this information to the ICT Service Desk on extension 5705 (01283 595705).